 Informal Review (AB-26)

 If you are not satisfied with the results of your informal review, or if you chose not to use the informal review process, you can appeal your value to the County Tax Appeal Board.
 Appeal forms are available at your local county clerk and recorder’s office, or you may click on the link below.
-Appeals must be filed within thirty days of the date your property assessment notice is received, on/before the first Monday in June annually, or within 30 days of the date your informal review decision is received.
+Appeals must be filed within thirty days of the date your classification and appraisal notice is received, on/before the first Monday in June annually, or within 30 days of the date your informal review decision is received.

 If you have filed a timely AB-26 with DOR but have not yet received the response, CTAB would appreciate you waiting for DOR’s response before filing an appeal.
 You have 30-days to file an appeal with CTAB upon receipt of written statement by DOR (please include a copy of the final decision with your appeal application).